wjonasreger/DigitalScholars_DataScience/pages/syllabus.md

 ## Description

-Digital Scholars Data Science is an introduction to topics that intersect between statistics, computation, and real-world applications.
+Discovering Data Science is an introduction to topics that intersect between statistics, computation, and real-world applications.
 This 5-week-long course will be project-driven, which will give students opportunities to analyze real-world datasets and discover the impact of the data.
-Students will gain an understanding of complex ideas in statistics and computing, and consider the social impact and issues of Data Science such as ethics and social justice.
+Students will gain an understanding of complex ideas in statistics and computing, and consider the social impact and issues of Data Science such as ethics and design.

 ## Class Times

-* 9am-1pm CST Monday–Thursday (June 28 – July 30)
+* 9am-1pm CDT Monday–Thursday (June 28 – July 30)
     * 9-10am Guest Speaker
-    * 10-11am Lecture/Discussion Part I
+    * 10-11:50am Lecture/Discussion
-    * 11am-12pm Lecture/Discussion Part II
+    * 11:50-12pm Break
     * 12-1pm Lab/Discussion
-* The schedule might vary for each day depending on the lesson material being covered (i.e. sometimes there may be 2 hours of Lab/Discussion instead).
-Jonas and Tamun will be here for the 10am-1pm portion to lead the lectures and labs.
-We will also take a short break in between hours if needed.
+* Jonas and Tamun will be here for the 10am-1pm portion to lead the lectures and labs.

 ## Instructor Contact Information

-* Data Science Lead Instructor: Jonas Reger
+* Lead Instructor: Jonas Reger
 Email: <a href="mailto:wreger2@illinois.edu">wreger2@illinois.edu</a>
-* Data Science Assistant Instructor: Tamun Hanjra
+* Assistant Instructor: Tamun Hanjra

-## Office Hours?
+## Office Hours

 * Every Tuesday from 4-6pm and Thursday from 2-4 pm.